Do I need a permit?

 Who is responsible for reinstating the road, footpath and/or nature strip when works within a road reserve have been completed?

-The contractor/tradesperson is directly responsible for ensuring that any disturbance to the road reserve is reinstated to Council’s standards.
-The contractor/tradesperson is also responsible for ensuring that the road reserve is left in a manner that is safe for all users and does not create a hazard.
+The contractor/tradesperson is directly responsible for ensuring that any disturbance to the road reserve is reinstated to our standards.
+They are also responsible for ensuring that the road reserve is left in a manner that is safe for all users and does not create a hazard.

 What are Council’s road reserve reinstatement standards?